-The objective of this project is to address concerns about rapid deforestation for palm oil plantations by creating a risk assessment map that identifies current palm oil plantations in the Central Kalimantan region of Indonesia and models potential future palm oil plantations based on existing plantations.
+The objectives of this project are creating a risk assessment map identifying current palm oil plantations in the Central Kalimantan region of Indonesia, and model potential future palm oil plantations based on existing plantations.
 Current areas of palm production can be determined by mapping validated and unvalidated plantations and using the environmental inputs for those plantations to extrapolate the data to where other plantations may be located.
-Inputs can include such factors as: slope, aspect, elevation, vegetation, distance to roads, water sources, population, humidity, temperature, and rainfall.
-By identifying current palm oil plantations and modeling a risk assessment map, WWF, RSPO, and other organizations, can better identify areas to concentrate their deforestation efforts and better support decision makers when reviewing palm oil policy.
+Inputs can include such factors as: slope, aspect, elevation, vegetation indices, distance to roads, distance to water sources, population, humidity, temperature, precipitation.
+By identifying current palm oil plantations and modeling a risk assessment map, World Wildlife Fund, Roundtable on Sustainable Palm Oil and other organizations, can better identify areas to concentrate their deforestation efforts and better support decision makers when reviewing palm oil policy.

 Study Area and Period

-Central Kalimantan, located on the island of Borneo in Indonesia, is the region that has the seen the largest increase in palm oil plantations.
+Central Kalimantan, located on the island of Borneo in the Republic of Indonesia, is the province that has the seen the largest increase in palm oil plantations (Ramdani & Hino, 2013).
 Much of Central Kalimantan is natural rainforest and home to many diverse plant and animal species.
 Since international demand for palm oil has increased, developers have been clearing conserved rainforest at the expense of native flora and fauna to create palm oil plantations.
 Often, these plantations are created without any national or local government oversight and as a result are created in conserved forests.

-Figure 1.1: Central Kalimantan, Indonesia
+Figure 1.1: Study Area Map for Central Kalimantan, Indonesia

 The study period for mapping deforestation for palm oil plantations in Central Kalimantan is from January 2000 through January 2016.